BU-Spark/ml-busph-greenspace/Team Agreement Outline.md

   - Practice my skills as a team leader.
 Learn and practice project management skills.
   - First time for me to participate in a ML project.
 Get to know the process of working a machine learning project.
 - Haodong Chen:
+  - Apply my knowledge and improve my skills on image computing, data mining, and feature engineering.
 - Kuangfei Long:
+  - I want to gain experience in this course on how to work as a team in an established team to complete a project.
+  - Also, during the completion of the project, I hope to gain more knowledge and advancement in data science, which will expand my potential to work in the data science field in the future.
+  - Finally, a good grade in this course would also be a great addition to my academic career.

 ## 2 Team Roles: